kmanoj03/Rekognice/README.md

 - _Excel_ : This directory has the different Excel spreadsheets sorted class wise along with a excel file of the failed attempts.

 # 😛Bonus
-The app is kind enough to greet you where it can.
+The app is kind enough to greet you where ever it can.
 Turn the volume up and get ready xD.

 # ？Requirements
 Please check this [requirements.txt](https://github.com/manoj-jojo/Rekognice/blob/main/requirements.txt) file.
 Apart from that download the community version of [Visual Studio Code](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=17), since the log files of the same are required for the face recognition.